 Man accused of being prolific Baton Rouge drug dealer, arrested again while out on bond

-BATON ROUGE- One of the city's most prolific drug dealers was arrested again this month after an undercover operation found him selling fentanyl to a confidential informant, according to the East Baton Rouge Parish Sheriff's Office.
+BATON ROUGE - One of the city's most prolific drug dealers was arrested again this month after an undercover operation found him selling fentanyl to a confidential informant, according to the East Baton Rouge Parish Sheriff's Office.

 Arrest documents show Frank Beauchamp was currently out on two other bonds at the time of his arrest this month.
 Investigators said Beauchamp sold fentanyl on three separate occasions to a CI.
 This month, a number of raids took place at residences believed to be used as stash houses.